gremau/EarthSciNotebook/computing/comp_shellscripts.md

 with a new one.
 You can also set a "noclobber" option as the default in bash.

-Redirecting in the opposite directions, *&lt;*, can be used to feed the contents of a file into a command.
+Redirecting in the opposite directions, *<*, can be used to feed the contents of a file into a command.

 cat < textfile1 > textfile2 # Same as "cp textfile1 textfile2"